 What is ORP?

-Oxidation-reduction potential (ORP), commonly referred to as REDOX, is a measure in millivolts of the tendency of a chemical substance to oxidize or reduce another chemical substance.
+Oxidation reduction potential (ORP), also known as REDOX, is a measurement that reflects the ability of a molecule to oxidize or reduce another molecule:

 How is ORP Measured?

-ORP measurements are a cost effective method to control various processes.
-Effective disinfection using chlorine, ozone, or bromine are very common uses.
-It is also used in in process applications to control destruction of chromate or cyanide, as well as bleach production and wet scrubbers.
+ORP measurements are a cost effective method used to monitor a variety of processes.
+Common applications include disinfection using chlorine, ozone, and bromine.
+All of these species are strong oxidizers, so ORP is used as an indicator of sanitizing activity.
+ORP is also used in process applications to monitor destruction of chromate or cyanide, as well as in bleach production and wet scrubbers.